mds-hse-22/hse-coursera-data-scraping/week11/week_11_project_description.md

 1. to implement a function, measuring *movie distance* between two actors
 2. calculate *movie distances* between all highest-paid actors
-3. visualise the distances as a graph
+3. visualise the distances as a graph (you can do it this week or next)

 **Be aware, that collecting necessary data may take quite a time, so start in advance!**